Life on Mars: Ichnofossil-like structures

 Organism–substrate interactions and their products are important biosignatures on Earth as they represent direct evidence of biological behaviour.
-It was the recovery of fossilized products of life-substrate interactions (ichnofossils) that has revealed biological activities in the early history of life on the Earth,e.g., Proterozoic burrows, Archean microborings and stromatolites.
+It was the recovery of fossilized products of life-substrate interactions (ichnofossils) that has revealed biological activities in the early history of life on the Earth, e.g., Proterozoic burrows, Archean microborings and stromatolites.
 Two major ichnofossil-like structures have been reported from Mars, i.e. the stick-like structures from Vera Rubin Ridge and the microtunnels from Martian Meteorites.

 Observations at Vera Rubin Ridge by the Mars Space Laboratory rover Curiosity show millimetric, elongate structures preserved in sedimentary rocks deposited in fluvio-lacustrine environments within Gale Crater.
 Morphometric and topologic data are unique to the stick-like structures among Martian geological features and show that ichnofossils are among the closest morphological analogues of these unique features.
 Nevertheless, available data cannot fully disprove two major abiotic hypotheses, that are sedimentary cracking and evaporitic crystal growth as genetic processes for the structures.

 Microtunnels have been described from Martian meteorites.
 They consist of straight to curved microtunnels that may contain areas of enhanced carbon abundance.
 The morphology of the curved microtunnels is consistent with biogenic traces on Earth, including microbioerosion traces observed in basaltic glasses.
 Further studies are needed to confirm biogenicity.

+Cheyava Falls

+On 10 September 2025, NASA reported that the Perseverance rover had identified a "potential biosignature" in a Jezero Crater rock core ("Sapphire Canyon") from the Bright Angel formation, named the Cheyava Falls rock; features consistent with possible ancient microbial activity.
+Perseverance's survey of revealed organic-carbon-bearing mudstones with mineral signatures from low-temperature redox reactions; returned samples may be able to clarify the origins of these minerals, organics, and textures.

+If confirmed, this biosignature would mean that there was microbial life on Mars around 3.5 billion years ago.
+According to geologist Michael Tice:

+The same organic materials can be produced by non-biological processes which require "hot conditions" like volcanic activity; the rock location suggests that it was underwater, and there is no detected past volcanic activity in that region.

+NASA-ESA Mars Sample Return mission was designed to collect the samples collected by Perseverance and deliver them to Earth.
+The mission was deemed "financially unsustainable" and was proposed to be cancelled by the Trump administration.